Modified on June 4, 2014

 Section 1.
 Qualification.

-This membership is open to full-time students of colleges and universities
+This membership is open to full-time students of educational institutions, as defined in IABC policy.

-Section 8.
-Duration of Membership, resignation and removal.
+Section 5.
+Duration of Membership, Resignation and Removal.

-Regular and lifetime members of IABC/Phoenix shall be eligible to vote, hold office and receive all services of IABC/Phoenix.
-Associate, student and honorary members may not vote or hold offices; however, they may receive all chapter services.
+Professional members of IABC Phoenix shall be eligible to vote, hold office and receive all services of IABC Phoenix.
+Student members may not vote or hold officer positions; however, they may receive all chapter services.

 Article 4.
 Dues